-It is our desire to help your children grow spiritually and academically.
+It is the desire of Blessed Sacrament Catholic School to partner with families to aid their childrens' spiritual and academic growth.
 God-given talents are encouraged and appreciated.
 Your support of our school and classroom rules provide stability in your child's life.